 Most of the reserves are currently still being investigated further.
 What stands out is the size of the Rovuma gas fields as well as the offshore gas field in south Tanzania, the three in total amounting to 7,000 bcm.
 South Africa Karoo shale gas as a P3 reserves features prominently, but with several varying estimates, the exact amount is quite uncertain.
 For more information on South Africa Brulpadda reserves, see our article at /brulpadda-totals-offshore-discovery/.

-With respect to Angola, Mozambique and Tanzania, the volume of gas resources is not a constraint to wider utilization of natural gas as it is with the smaller gas fields.
-Each of these countries is attempting to transition to a significant gas producer and consumer from a low base that most notably in the case of Mozambique requires bringing on stream gas reserves that are orders of magnitude larger than the already producing fields.
+Concerning Angola, Mozambique and Tanzania, the volume of gas resources is not a constraint to wider utilization of natural gas as it is with the smaller gas fields.
+Each of these countries is attempting to transition to a significant gas producer and consumer from a low base that most notably in the case of Mozambique requires bringing on-stream gas reserves that are orders of magnitude larger than the already producing fields.

 Several common themes are present:

 There are significant gas reserves in the SADC region;

 There are large distances between reserves and major market centres;